y4v8/helper_google_translate/README.md

 # helper_google_translate

-## What it does

-Sends the selected text into a "Google Translate" page by pressed the CTRL key.
+To translate selected text press the CTRL key.
+Translation is performed in a separate window or tab.
+To return to the previous tab press the CTRL key.